sUSD Tops 24 Hour Trading Volume of $16.55 Million (SUSD)

 - QANplatform (QANX) traded down 1.4% against the dollar and now trades at $5,186.15 or 0.30192118 BTC.

-sUSD was first traded on June 11th, 2018. sUSD’s total supply is 49,690,437 tokens.
+sUSD’s launch date was June 11th, 2018. sUSD’s total supply is 49,690,437 tokens.
 The official message board for sUSD is blog.synthetix.io.
 The Reddit community for sUSD is https://reddit.com/r/synthetix_io and the currency’s Github account can be viewed here.
 The official website for sUSD is www.synthetix.io. sUSD’s official Twitter account is @synthetix_io and its Facebook page is accessible here.

 sUSD Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as sUSD directly using US dollars.
-Investors seeking to trade sUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy sUSD using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as sUSD directly using US dollars.
+Investors seeking to acquire sUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase sUSD using one of the aforementioned exchanges.

 Receive News & Updates for sUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for sUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.